Fujifilm X-T100 vs Panasonic LX100

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-T100 and Panasonic Lumix DMC-LX100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-T100 has a microphone port, which is missing on the LX100.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T100 and the LX100 are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the LX100 does not have a direct predecessor.
+The LX100 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what is the bottom line?
 Is the Fujifilm X-T100 better than the Panasonic LX100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 12.7MP) with a 40% higher linear resolution.